BrutalApe/HereToSlay/Readme.md

 6/1/21
 Properly created repo for HereToSlay, and added buttons for the different categories of cards.
 Lots of organization as well.

+6/3/21
+fixed optionButton for hero choice selection.
+Can reuse the system for item variations if desired